alhamikhalfi/newsApp/README.md

-My exercise about howw to use News API with flutter framework
+My exercise about how to use News API with flutter framework

+API: newsapi.org